patrickdappollonio/kubectl-slice/README.md

 ## Conflicting file names

-Since it's possible to provide a Go Template for a file name that might be the same for multiple resources, `kubectl-split` will append any YAML that matches by file name to the given file using the `---` separator.
+Since it's possible to provide a Go Template for a file name that might be the same for multiple resources, `kubectl-slice` will append any YAML that matches by file name to the given file using the `---` separator.

 For example, considering the following file name: